-|UM SPH Home > Environmental Health Sciences > Programs and Degrees > Toxicology|
+|UM SPH Home > Environmental Health Sciences > Fields of Study > Toxicology|

 Environmental Health Sciences

 Toxicologists identify environmental and therapeutic exposures of concern, reveal mechanisms by which chemical toxicants initiate pathological dysfunction or disease, identify interventions for the prevention of adverse effects, conduct safety assessments, and estimate acceptable levels of exposure for the protection of the public health.
 Toxicologists contribute their scientific expertise to society by conducting research to promote better understanding of mechanisms of toxicity and teaching the fundamentals of the science of toxicology.

 Toxicologists are employed by academic, government, nonprofit, and private institutions where they are instrumental in formulating environmental and occupational safety standards; overseeing regulatory compliance; communicating information and discussing health implications of toxicant exposures with the public.

 Toxicologists also assist with product safety evaluations, conduct research to identify health hazards, and investigate efficacy of interventions for toxicant exposures.
 In many ways toxicology is the true translational science because it allows those who work in the field to extend their expertise and contributions for improvement of health outcomes from molecular mechanistic research to the medical clinic and beyond to each individual.